-The trend set in previous years regarding the increase in material liabilities continued for 2019-20.
-The Council acquired further properties and continued to progress a number of key schemes including the development of a local centre at Stoneham and completion of the new Hendy site.
-In addition significant progression has been made with a number of housing sites including Kestrel Park, Pembers Hill and Horton Heath.
+The trend set in previous years regarding the increase in material liabilities continued for 2020-21.
+The Council acquired strategic land and continued to progress a number of key schemes including the development of a number of housing sites including Kestrel Park, Pembers Hill, Fanfare Place, St Johns and Horton Heath.